-The formation of homogenomic triploid (2n=3x) hybrids with the AAA genotype occurred within M. acuminata (see Section 2.1) leading to the development of cultivars that mostly comprise the sweet bananas (Daniells et al. 2001).
-Examination of chloroplast DNA of Musa spp. has suggested that the origin of the edible banana cultivars is linked particularly to two sub-species of M. acuminata, namely M. acuminata subsp. banksii (M. banksii) and M. acuminata subsp. errans (Horry et al. 1997).
+The formation of homogenomic triploid (2n=3x) hybrids with the AAA genotype occurred within M. acuminata (see Section 2.1) leading to the development of cultivars that mostly comprise the sweet bananas (Daniells et al., 2001).
+Examination of chloroplast DNA of Musa spp. has suggested that the origin of the edible banana cultivars is linked particularly to two sub-species of M. acuminata, namely M. acuminata subsp. banksii (M. banksii) and M. acuminata subsp. errans (Horry et al., 1997).

 Crosses of the diploid and triploid types of M. acuminata with M. balbisiana led to the formation of heterogenomic triploid hybrids that are mostly plantains (AAB genotype) and other cooking bananas (ABB genotype).
-Tetraploid (2n=4x) and other diploid combinations also exist (Pillay et al. 2004).
-Hybrids of M. acuminata and M. balbisiana can be referred to as Musa x paradisiaca4 (Espino et al. 1992; Appendix 1, Aticle H2 in IAPT 2012).
+Tetraploid (2n=4x) and other diploid combinations also exist (Pillay et al., 2004).
+Hybrids of M. acuminata and M. balbisiana can be referred to as Musa x paradisiaca (Espino et al., 1992; Appendix 1, Article H2 in IAPT 2012).
 The use of isozymes and molecular markers has confirmed the multi-specific origin of edible bananas (Visser 2000).
-Studies using restriction polymorphisms of the chloroplast and mitochondrial DNA suggest that species of the section Rhodochlamys may constitute a secondary genepool for the improvement of cultivated bananas (Nwakanma et al. 2003).
+Studies using restriction polymorphisms of the chloroplast and mitochondrial DNA suggest that species of the section Rhodochlamys may constitute a secondary gene pool for the improvement of cultivated bananas (Nwakanma et al., 2003).
+Later work examining the origins of ABB genomes, using newer sequencing tools, indicates the occurrence of several homologous exchanges in A and B genomes.
+This knowledge can provide insights into the origin of AAB genomes and may provide more information about genetic diversity of the B genome and potential for the introduction of desirable traits into banana lines (Cenci et al., 2020).